Whether you hope to travel, move closer to family or settle in a milder climate, planning ahead can help put you on a path to a prosperous retirement.

 Even healthy, active, newly retired individuals should consider their living situation later in life, as they potentially face physical limitations that require assistance.

 One option is a continuing care retirement community where healthy, younger retirees can live independently.
 Should your needs change, the option of moving to an assisted living or full-time nursing section is available on the same property.

 “You can really transition through those housing stages in one community.
 We’re seeing more of those pop up,” Geisler says.

 If you choose to age in place, you may need to update your home to make it safer and more senior-friendly.
 This could involve remodeling bathrooms to make them more accessible, placing laundry equipment on the main floor and making sure stairways and hallways meet your needs, Geisler says.

-These features may not be as important in your 60s and 70s, but are likely to become more so in your 80s, he adds.
+These features may not be as important in your 60s and 70s, but are likely to become more significant in your 80s, he adds.

 Whether you’re just starting to think about where you’ll live in retirement or have a clear idea of what you want to do, it’s important to take the first step and start talking with your family.

 Once you know your goals, meeting with a wealth professional can help assess your situation—including assets, liabilities, and responsibilities—to see how your dream compares to reality.